-- Questions and Writing Supplement section of the Emory University "My College" tab of the Common Application.
+- Questions and Writing sections of the Emory University "My College" tab of the Common Application.

 - $75 application fee

-- All fee waiver requests are processed by the Common Application.
-Please follow the prompts found on the Common Application to acquire a fee waiver if one is needed at the time of applying.
+- All fee waiver requests are processed through the Common Application.
+Please follow the prompts found on the Common Application to acquire a fee waiver if one is needed.

 - Official Transcript(s) from all colleges and universities attended (including summer coursework).

 - Transcript should include all four years and graduation date.